tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   1. use the original return address to find the corresponding entry in the return address table,
   2. extract the value of `flag` field, use the table above find the corresponding flag register,
   3. compare `flag % 2` with this flag register; if they are equal, then
-  4. the next executed address is extracted from the field `next return address` of the entry, otherwise
+  4. the next executed address is the value of the field `next return address` of the entry, otherwise
   5. it is the original return address.

 ### Opcode layout